-In October 2022, Verano and certain of its subsidiaries and affiliates, as the Borrowers, entered into the 2022 Credit Agreement with the lenders party thereto, pursuant to which the lenders advanced the Borrowers a \$350,000 senior secured term loan, and which also provides the Borrowers with the right, subject to conditions, to request an additional incremental term loan of up to \$100,000; provided that the lenders elect to fund such incremental term loan.
-At funding, all the proceeds of the loans made under the 2022 Credit Agreement were used to repay the amounts owing under the Company's previous senior secured term loan credit facility.
+On October 27, 2022, Verano and certain of its subsidiaries and affiliates from time-to-time party thereto (collectively, the "Borrowers"), entered into a Credit Agreement (the "2022 Credit Agreement") with Chicago Atlantic Admin, LLC ("Chicago Atlantic"), as administrative agent for the lenders, and the lenders from time-to-time party thereto (the "Lenders"), pursuant to which the Lenders advanced the Borrowers a \$350,000 senior secured term loan, all of which was used to repay the principal indebtedness outstanding under the Company's previous senior secured term loan credit facility.
 In connection with such repayment, such previous credit facility was terminated and is no longer in force or effect.